 A BCH (127, 50, 13) code shall be applied to the VP1 Payload.
-We shall define the payload polynomial, P(x), as the polynomial that results when the 50 payload bits are used to form a polynomial with the leftmost bit being the coefficient for order 49 and the rightmost bit being the
+We shall define the payload polynomial, P(x), as the polynomial that results when the 50 payload bits are used to form a polynomial with the leftmost bit being the coefficient for order 49 and the rightmost bit being the coefficient for order 0.
+We shall define the extended payload polynomial, $(x^{77}P(x))$ as the payload polynomial P(x), multiplied by x^{77} .
+This is equivalent to the polynomial whose coefficients are the payload bits appended (to the right) with 77 zero bits.

-We shall define the generator polynomial G(x) for the BCH (127, 50, 13) code as specified in Table 5.22 below.
+We shall define the generator polynomial G(x) for the BCH (127, 50, 13) code as specified in in Table 5.24 below.